sawyer-shi/dify-plugins-file_converter/README.md

 - **Parameters**:
   - `input_file`: The Excel file to convert (required)
 - **Features**:
-  - Supports all worksheets in the Excel file
+  - Supports all worksheets in the Excel file (.xlsx, .xls)
   - Each worksheet is converted to a separate CSV file
   - Maintains data integrity and formatting